jvholmberg/froglegs-auth/README.md

 We make use of nvm in this app.
 This is because it simplifies managing different node version across multiple apps.
 In `.nvmrc` you may see the chosen node-version for this app, it's important that this same version is also used in the docker-image.
 If one is updated so should the other.
 You can see the base-image used for docker in the `FROM` segment ath the top of the Dockerfile, here is how it could look `FROM node:22-alpine AS base`

+### Development
+The preferred way of developing is locally on your machine however you may also go directly towards the live database if you need to check some specific case.
+When testing locally with other vajper-apps this should ideally be on port 3001, this is because other apps are setup for this.

 ## Building blocks
 - Password check with HaveIBeenPwned